Zorgbijjou/scp-homemonitoring/README.md

 - naming of actors;
 - the access policy; and
 - sequence diagram

+# How To
+- Install sushi through npm: `npm install -g fsh-sushi`
+- Update questionnaire definitions in `input/fsh`
+- Run `sushi build` in the root of this repository
+- Add updated files to git and create a pull request
+- Get approval and merge to main
+- Restart the ZorgBijJou (ZBJ) ORCA containers to load the updated questionnaires

 # functional processes
 A general practitioner from organization GP sends a referral request to organization HPO for the treament of patient P.